 Fajita veggies are super versatile and can be used in so many ways.
 Use in fajitas, as a side dish or as a topping on just about everything.
 Here are a few ideas…

 - Fajitas: Let’s start with the obvious – fajita veggies are a key ingredient in fajitas!
-Create a “build-your-own” fajita spread by serving with tortillas, other fillings (chicken, steak, shrimp, beans) and an assortment of your favorite toppings (salsa, guac, cheese, sour cream).
+Create a “build-your-own” fajita spread by serving with tortillas, other fillings (chicken, steak, shrimp, beans) and an assortment of your favorite toppings (salsa, guacamole, cheese, sour cream).
 Check out these Halloumi Fajitas for a delicious vegetarian option!
 Or these Ground Beef Fajitas for another delicious option perfect for weeknight dinners!

 - Eggs: Add to omelets, scrambles and frittatas.

 - Bowls + Salads: Use as a topping in burrito bowls, rice bowls, salads or nourish bowls.

 - Sandwiches + Burgers: Makes a delicious filling in sandwiches (especially grilled sandwiches) or as a burger topping.